rwanwork/sam2irs/README.md

 ### test1

 In the Examples/ directory there is a simple example that depicts how IRS is calculated.
 This example consists of one chromosome, one gene, and 6 aligned reads of 6 base pairs in length each.
+The gene has two exons.
+Bases that lie within an intron are in blue; all other bases are in red.
 This is illustrated in the following image (the first position is 1):

 ![Examples/test1.svg](Examples/test1.svg)

-Typethe following to process this example:
+Type the following to process this example:

   * `cat test1.sam | ../Perl/sam2irs.pl --verbose --chrlist test1.genome --gtf test1.gtf 2>/dev/null`